 Chicken salad and luncheons go together like spring and daffodils.
 This time around, spring seems to hold more promise than ever before as we stumble out of the pandemic's dark days and into the blue skies and sunshine.

-The old brick structure had charming nooks and crannies, interesting ledges, a curved glass show case, high ceilings with art deco light fixtures, and the original cherry woodwork.
+Years ago, our family ran a gift shop on the old tree-lined brick main street in my hometown.
+The sturdy brick structure had charming nooks and crannies, interesting ledges, a curved glass showcase, high ceilings with art deco light fixtures, and the original cherry woodwork.